alexfalkowski/mist/README.md

 ### Prerequisites

+The deployment tool requires some love before you use it.

+#### Environment Variables

 For the deployment tool to work you will need to add some keys to your environment.

 > export AWS_APP_ACCESS_KEY_ID=VALUE